JohnBoSon/SF_Inspections/README.md

 # SF_Inspections
-Backend script for database that connects to a facebook messenger UI made with chatfuel.
+Backend PHP script uses JSON api to connects to a facebook messenger to database running on my web server.

-Script is called by chatfuel from a web server.

 Allows users to report a restaurant in San Francisco to a health inspector.